The guitar shop

 Now, that was a surprise.
 The humble thing looked a bit scruffy and might as well have been an elderly low-quality budget guitar, suitable only for decorative purposes… but it played very well!
 First of all, it was well-tuned.
 Secondly, it intonated well, also higher up the neck.
 Thirdly, it had quite a low action.
 And fourthly, I started to realize that this was in fact a little archtop guitar and that I loved its sound.
 Still having no clue about brand or origin on the instrument (yes, I could read the brand name on the headstock of course, but it didn’t ring any bells), I asked the shop owner for a price indication.
 Hmm, not too expensive… but alas, as a modest working class hero, you normally don’t just buy a guitar when you first see it!
 Once again, I was reminded that I could, for once, simply buy it of course.

 By now, you can probably see where this is going: after some negotiations, I ended up buying the instrument.
 As soon as I had time, I took a closer look at the label that could be seen through the f-holes (in this case, they’re d-holes, actually) and looked for the brand name Carmelo Catania on Google; based on the information on the label, our guitar was a 1962 Era I model.
 Catania of course sounds like Sicily, Italy.
 Indeed, from www.fetishguitars.com, a fantastic resource, I learned that Carmelo Catania was an Italian luthier, born in 1908 in Catania.
 Carmelo had built his first instrument already at age 17, then learned the tricks of the trade in Naples and at an age of 20 started his own successful business, Primaria Fabbrica di strumenti musicali a corda Carmelo Catania in Sicily.
 During its heyday, this had become a factory churning out more than 10,000 instruments annually.
-Among these were mandolins, archtops, such as our Era I, basses and electric guitars.
+Among these were mandolins, archtops, such as our Era I (also checkout our story on the Era IV, which is presently for sale), basses and electric guitars.
 Many of these had very artistic designs and decorations, and sometimes the instruments themselves were also quite exotic, for instance the so-called ‘harp guitar’.

 A bit of TLC